Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Introduction

 In computer vision, transformers have shown robustness to certain distribution shifts compared to convolutional networks~\cite{zhang2022delving, li2022sparse}, motivating the exploration of similar benefits in graph learning.
 We hypothesize that transformers backbones offer key advantages over traditional \ac{MPNNs} for \ac{OOD} generalization in graph learning, based on both architectural and theoretical insight and empirical evidence from other domains.
 Their ability to model global context and long-range dependencies may help overcome limitations of \ac{MPNNs}, such as over-smoothing and constrained receptive fields.
 Despite this potential, the \ac{OOD} generalization capabilities of \ac{GT} remain underexplored.
 Moreover, hybrid architectures that combine local message-passing with global attention mechanisms may offer additional generalization gains, highlighting the need for systematic empirical evaluation of transformer-based graph backbones.

 Besides the exploration and influence of the backbone of OOD performance, another key open question in the study of generalization abilities is how to evaluate and interpret OOD performance effectively.
 Most existing work relies primarily on accuracy-based metrics or intuitively inspecting features visualization \cite{sultana2022self}.
 In this work, we question whether accuracy alone is sufficient to evaluate OOD generalization and instead propose quantifying decoupled aspects that capture deeper model behavior.
-This issue is especially relevant in high-stakes applications, where selecting models that perform reliably under distribution shifts is critical.
-To this end, we employ post-hoc interpretability (analyzing a trained model without altering its architecture) by loading a model checkpoint and propose the examination of its internal representations on the full \ac{ID} and \ac{OOD} test datasets.
+To this end, we employ post-hoc interpretability, analyzing a trained model without altering its architecture, by loading a model checkpoint and examining its internal representations across the full in-distribution (ID) and OOD test datasets.

-When considering post-hoc interpretability, a key step is defining which model outputs or representations should be evaluated.
-Softmax outputs are commonly used for classification, yet they are known to be unreliable and overconfident for inputs that lie outside the training distribution \cite{gal2016uncertainty}.
-The penultimate layer is usually used for visualization, including in OOD contexts \cite{zhu2024croft, sun2022out}, yielding higher-dimensional features, which tend to yield more robust uncertainty estimates.
+When considering post-hoc interpretability, an important step is defining which model representations should be evaluated.
+For classification tasks, softmax outputs are often used, but they can be unreliable and overconfident for inputs that lie outside the training distribution \cite{gal2016uncertainty}.
+Higher-dimensional features from the penultimate layer are commonly used instead \cite{zhu2024croft, sun2022out}, as they tend to provide more robust uncertainty estimates and richer information for analysis.
 Beyond selecting the right representations, proper evaluation also demands dedicated metrics that capture decoupled aspects of generalization.
-Haotian Ye et al. \cite{ye2021towards} introduce the concepts of variation and informativeness as critical components for evaluating a model's ability to generalize to OOD data.
+Haotian et al. \cite{ye2021towards} introduce the concepts of variation and informativeness as critical components for evaluating a model's ability to generalize to OOD data.
 Variation refers to the change in learned features across different distributions, while informativeness measures how well a feature distinguishes between classes.
-Misalignment in these embeddings often signals a failure to generalize effectively to OOD inputs \cite{jegelka2022theory}.
+Misalignment in these learned features often signals a failure to generalize effectively to OOD inputs \cite{jegelka2022theory}.